AscendingPassage.com HOME PAGE.

 mystic representations of the divine worship.
 On both sides a long

-resting their hands upon each others shoulders is every where
+resting their hands upon each other's shoulders is everywhere

 repeated.
 The roof is painted blue, and there are some remains of

-colours upon several of the figures.
+colors upon several of the figures.

-which has been cut off; it is about five feet high; the arms are
+which has been cut off.
+It is about five feet high, the arms are

 other the instrument usually called a crosier.
-On the exterior wall
+All the sculptures are of coarse execution,

 been the work of young persons only learning their art.
 Some of the